Difference Between Thyroid And Parathyroid: Symptoms & Causes

 • Located below the Adam's apple and in front of the trachea.

-• Location with regards to the thyroid gland: Posterior surface of the thyroid gland, two on each side.
+• Location on the posterior surface of the thyroid gland, two on each side.

 The functions of the thyroid and parathyroid glands are different and crucial to other homeostatic functions of the body.